Cinema of Peru: 1919-1930 - Leguía Era

 The 1930 film El Carnaval Del Amor by Pedro Sambarino was the first juxtaposition film between the city and the countryside.
 Sambarino who came back from Bolivia directing the country's first film called Corazón Aymara wanted to hire a script writer well known in Peru.
 Peru's first reporter Ángela Ramos was noted for her cinematographic and short stories.
 Sambarino hired Ramos for the script that highlighted the juxtaposition of a city carnival and the countryside's Pachamanca Peruvian Harvest Feast.
 The film was well received by the public through reviews in journals.

 However, the Peruvian film industry was still in name only in the early 1930s.
 The endeavor to create the industry in stone was undertaken by talented directors from local and foreign countries whose goal was to establish continuity with production companies.
 Peruvian film directors Ricardo Villarán and Ricardo Garland were directing films in Argentina and US respectively.
 Polish actress, Stefanía Socha released a film called Los Abismosde la Vida in 1929.
 The script belonged to journalist and poet Julio Alfonso Hernández.
 As one of Peru's first overseas woman pioneers in film making who arrived in Peru in 1926, Socha created an acting academy for cinema called "Peru Film."

 Chilean director Alberto Santana was the most noticeable of the group whose entrepreneurial spirit set the first steps in creating a Peruvian film industry.
 Santana's company Patria Films premiered films in the genres of comedy and melodrama during the silent period such as Como Chaplin (1929), Las Chicas Del Jirón de la Unión (1930), and the melodrama classic 'Yo Perdí Mi Corazón en Lima (1933).
 However the film industry did not materialize until the 1940s.
-(Note: "pg 1") The stage for cinema bought acclaimed actors to publicity such as Teresita Arce and Mario Musseto.
+The stage for cinema bought acclaimed actors to publicity such as Teresita Arce and Mario Musseto.